jhumbug/generator-node-app-skeleton/README.md

 ## Prerequisites
 First, make sure you have [yeoman](http://yeoman.io/) installed globally. `npm install yo -g`

-Once you have that you can install this generator. `npm install -g generator-static-app-skeleton`
+Once you have that you can install this generator. `npm install -g generator-node-app-skeleton`

 One major thing this repo uses is gulp.
 You'll need to set that up globally. `npm install -g gulp`

 ## Generating Your App
 Create your project directory and cd into it: `mkdir test2 && cd test2`

-And run `yo static-app-skeleton`.
+And run `yo node-app-skeleton`.

 You'll get a few prompts about customizing your app.